-Through this company, invoices for pre-approved debtors are funded within 24 hours of receipt.
-Even if the debtor hasn’t been pre-approved, Riviera Finance will work to get the invoice funded in the same timeframe.
+Through this company, invoices for preapproved debtors are funded within 24 hours of receipt.
+Even if the debtor hasn’t been preapproved, Riviera Finance will work to get the invoice funded in the same time frame.

-How To Choose A Factoring Company
+How To Choose The Right Factoring Company

-Whether you’re choosing between a few of our recommended lenders or you’re comparing options on your own, it’s important to know what to look for when choosing a factoring company.
+Whether you’re choosing between a few of our recommended lenders or you’re comparing options on your own, it’s important to know what to look for when selecting a factoring company.
 Before signing your agreements, consider the following:

 When you need money quickly, it’s easy to lose sight of the big picture and think only in the short term.
 Fast approvals and quick funding can be alluring, but these conveniences may come at a cost.
 Shop around to ensure you receive the most affordable factoring fees for your situation.

-- Origination Fees
+- Origination fees

-- Servicing Fees
+- Servicing fees

-- Monthly Minimums
+- Monthly minimums

-- Renewal Fees
+- Renewal fees

-- Money Transfer Fees
+- Money transfer fees

-- Early Termination Fees
+- Early termination fees

-Spot Factoring VS Contract Factoring
+Decide Between Spot Factoring & Contract Factoring

-Recourse VS Non-Recourse
+Choose Recourse Or Non-Recourse Factoring

 If unpaid invoices are throwing a wrench in your incoming cash flows, invoice factoring can certainly help.
-However, as with any other financial product, it’s important to fully weigh the benefits and drawbacks, consider short- and long-term costs, and explore other options for getting the capital you need, including business credit cards and unsecured lines of credit.
+However, as with any other financial product, it’s important to weigh the benefits and drawbacks, consider short- and long-term costs, and explore other options for getting the capital you need, including business credit cards and unsecured lines of credit.

 Consider the long-term effects of financing, then determine if invoice factoring is the right choice for your business.